The expert for air filtration in smoke houses

 The energy-efficient alternative to afterburning systems

-KMA AAIRMAXX® waste air filter systems remove smoke and odour from waste air and are suited to both hot and cold smoke houses.
+KMA AAIRMAXX® waste air filter systems remove and eliminate smoke and odour from waste air and are suited to both hot and cold smoke houses.
 KMA AAIRMAXX® is a modular exhaust air filtration system, which can be composed of the following filter elements: